AriFordsham/GHCWiki/proposals/merge-request-workflow.md

   Any contributor who is making a MR should be a developer.
 (Note: in GitLab, only developers can edit a MR once it has been created; so to add an approver you must be a developer.)

-GHC maintainers
-: As GHC has become more mission critical to more companies, we have slowly built a small team of maintainers, whose actual day job is to look after GHC, its developers, and its ecosystem.
+- **GHC maintainers:** As GHC has become more mission critical to more companies, we have slowly built a small team of maintainers, whose actual day job is to look after GHC, its developers, and its ecosystem.

 ## The proposed new life cycle of an MR